Resources for virtual instruction

-Center for Teaching Innovation: Preparing for Alternative Course Delivery during Covid-19 - Go-to site for technical and pedagogical help, including:
+Center for Teaching Innovation: Go-to site for technical and pedagogical help, including:

 - A Discussion About Teaching Labs Online - Video featuring Susan Merkel, CALS Office of Academic Programs.
 Google sheet of on-line lab teaching resources.

 - Online Drop-In Sessions - Talk with Center for Teaching Innovation teaching consultants via Zoom Monday-Friday: 9:00am – 5:00pm